-Project Description: In April 2019, the Council directed staff to move forward with an assessment of conditions in a subwatershed.
+Project Description: In April 2019, the Board directed staff to move forward with an assessment of conditions in a subwatershed.
 In June, 2019, an outreach session was held.
 There is an ongoing need to address flooding issues in the upper Toms Creek watershed.

 Project Background: For the Toms Creek watershed, flooding and drainage is a recurring and important theme.
-The upper watershed has received the most attention in recent years due to the degree of flooding and drainage issues experienced by residential property owners both in the regulated floodplain and other areas.
+The upper watershed has received the most attention in recent years, including hydrologic and hydraulic modeling, due to the degree of flooding and drainage issues experienced by residential property owners both in the regulated floodplain and other areas.
 A watershed based approach is needed to comprehensively address the issues that exist.
 An emerging concern is resiliency in consideration of the growing number of recent intense storms and the potential for a shift to more flooding in the future due to climate change.

 Status: Active/funded.
 An outreach session was held in June.
 Sungate Engineering is pursuing additional studies of a catchment between Hillsborough Rd. and West Main Street with known drainage issues.
-Work with the Center for Neighborhood Technology (CNT) to assist with neighborhood preparedness and resilience to flooding and drainage concerns has been initiated, including data gathering, a survey, a neighborhood walkabout, coordination with the Stormwater Advisory Commission, and interviews.
-Program design recommendations and preparation of draft and final reports will be pursued in early 2020.
+The contract with the Center for Neighborhood Technology (CNT) to assist with neighborhood preparedness and resilience to flooding and drainage concerns has been executed.
+CNT and Sungate initiated work in October.